-Understanding DUI Investigation & Arrest in Las Vegas, Nevada
+Understanding DUI Arrests & Investigation in Las Vegas, Nevada

-How does one receive a DUI charge in Nevada?
+How does one receive a Las Vegas DUI arrest?
 There are several circumstances where a driver can be charged with drunk driving, with most of the following also applicable to other states in the US.
 Before we proceed with the post, it’s important to keep the following DUI laws in mind.

 Driving under the influence (DUI, or DWI in other states).
 Literally, this means a driver took control of a vehicle (driving) while influenced by alcohol or drugs.
 It has no defined limit.
 Generally, the most people will interpret this as driving while dangerously inebriated.